Ayushstark/Far_Away/README.md

 ## Current Stage

-**Stage 5 plus the proactive companion upgrade is complete.
+**Stage 5, the proactive companion upgrade, and the Round 2 data-lifecycle and trust layer are all complete.
 The end-to-end hackathon MVP is ready for demonstration.**

 - Supabase database layer for users, family, events, medications, and reports
 - Emergency-first orchestrator with five specialist agents